Alabama bill: Chemical castration for some sex offenders

 "If it will help one or two children, and decrease that urge to the point that person does not harm that child, it's worth it," Hurst said during debate on the bill in the House of Representatives.

-Hurst began pushing the legislation more than a decade ago after hearing the story of an infant who was sexually abused by its father.
+Hurst began pushing the legislation more than a decade ago after hearing the story of an infant who was sexually abused by the baby's father.

 During the debate, Hurst acknowledged the measure was not a cure-all since it may not work for everyone and offenders could find other ways to molest children.